2000–01 FIS Ski Jumping World Cup

-The 2000–01 FIS Ski Jumping World Cup was the 22nd World Cup season in ski jumping and the 11th official World Cup season in ski flying with eleventh small crystal globe awarded.
+The 2000–01 FIS Ski Jumping World Cup was the 22nd World Cup season in ski jumping and the 11th official World Cup season in ski flying with the eleventh small crystal globe awarded.

-Season began in Kuopio, Finland on 24 November 2000 and finished in Planica, Slovenia on 18 March 2001.
+The season began in Kuopio, Finland on 24 November 2000 and finished in Planica, Slovenia on 18 March 2001.
 The individual World Cup overall winner was Adam Małysz (first for Poland) and he also won Four Hills Tournament and Nordic Tournament, small crystal globe in ski flying went to Martin Schmitt.
-Nations Cup was taken by Team of Finland.
+The Nations Cup was taken by Team of Finland.

-21 men's individual events on 14 different venues in 9 countries were held on the three different continents (Europe, Asia and North America).
-Season began with many weather problems as both events from Lillehammer were rescheduled to Kuopio (due to lack of snow); and five events held in total in Ramsau am Dachstein, Engelberg and Liberec were cancelled due lack of snow and high temperatures.
-Also four men's team events were held (and additional two team events from World Championships counted into Nations Cup ranking this season).
+21 men's individual events on 14 different venues in 9 countries were held on three different continents (Europe, Asia and North America).
+The season began with many weather problems as both events from Lillehammer were rescheduled to Kuopio (due to lack of snow); and five events held in total in Ramsau am Dachstein, Engelberg and Liberec were cancelled due to high temperatures and a lack of snow.
+Also four men's team events were held.

+For the first and only time in history, the Nations Cup standings were based exclusively on points earned in team competitions.
+In the end, only four of the six scheduled team competitions were held.

-Peaks of the season were FIS Nordic World Ski Championships (both team events exceptionally counted for Nations Cup), Four Hills Tournament and Nordic Tournament.
+Peaks of the season were FIS Nordic World Ski Championships, Four Hills Tournament and Nordic Tournament.